beston91/RayTracer/README.txt

+# Make a raytracer
+This is a course work from CSC418: computer graphics

+# Original readme
 For this assignment just look for TODO in the code.
 You shouldn't have to change anything else.
 In particular, DO NOT change anything in main().